billti/etw-lite/README.md

 An instance of each ETW provider class is declared and defined as a global variable.
 A global is used, as the provider should be a singleton in a binary, and this allows checking if a provider is enabled to be a single `cmp byte ptr [foo+10], 0` instruction.
-Having the class instance be a global of a trivial POD data-type also means it will be zero initialized and will not require a constructor (or destructor) to be invoked at process startup or shutdown.
+Having the class instance be a global of a trivially constructable data-type also means it will be statically initialized and will not require a constructor (or destructor) to be invoked at process startup or shutdown.
 This helps avoid race conditions with initialization (e.g. the `IsEnabled` flag will be 0 when the provider is uninitialized), versus having a class instance that needs to be initialized by the